HRR22-Lyra/git-it-together/PRESS_RELEASE.md

 ## How to Get Started ##
   > To use:
-  > Chec out the deployed version of the app!
+  > Check out the deployed version of the app!
   >
   > To install:
   > 1. Fork this repo